 Installing the Shiplap Walls

 To attach the shiplap to the strapping I used the nailer and air compressor.
-I used the mitre saw to cut the lengths I needed which makes this step quick and easy.
+I used the miter saw to cut the lengths I needed which makes this step quick and easy.
 The first boards were attached directly above the top of the bench keeping it flush all the way across.

 When we built our garage they drew power from the breaker box down into the basement.
 The washer hid this cord previously.
 We decided to allow a gap at the back corner for it to fit against the wall.
 Then wracked our brains to figure out how to conceal it.